mariasotor/Cabana-Metagenomics-Workshop/course_materials/workflow_comparative_benchmarking.md

-# Comparison Between Two Metagenomic Workflows for MAG Reconstruction and Quality Control
+# Comparison Between Two Metagenomic Workflows for MAGs Reconstruction and Quality Control

 This document presents a comparison between the metagenomic analysis workflow used in this course and the one applied in the CABANAnet project *"Exploring the Human Gut Microbiome Diversity in Latin America: Focus on Populations at Nutritional Risk"*.